The clock is ticking for e-cig companies to block underage users

 “I believe in the power of American ingenuity to solve a lot of problems, including this one,” said Gottlieb in a statement.
 “I’m deeply disturbed by the trends I’ve seen.
 I’m disturbed by an epidemic of nicotine use among teenagers.
 So, we’re at a crossroads today.
 It’s one where the opportunities from new innovations will be responsibly seized on right now, or perhaps lost forever.”

-E-cigarettes, like the Juul (which owns more than 70 percent of the market by revenue), offer a much less harmful alternative to cigarettes for folks who smoke.
+E-cigarettes, like the Juul (which owns more than 70 percent of the market by revenue), offer smokers what some say is a healthier alternative to so-called “analog” cigarettes.
 Smoking is the leading cause of preventable death, according to the CDC, with 6 million deaths per year worldwide, and that number is expected to rise to 8 million by 2030.

 Public Health England says that e-cigarettes are 95 percent less harmful than combustible cigarettes.
 Addiction, which in this case is caused by nicotine, is always harmful, but not nearly as threatening as the harm caused by actual smoke from traditional cigarettes.